 sudo cp *.ucode /lib/firmware

-This code will copy the files to the firmware directory hence installing the required Intel drivers.
+This code will copy the files to the firmware directory, hence installing the required Intel drivers.

-If the error is still not fixed
+And If the error is still not fixed?

-There can be other possibilities, such as:
+There can be other possibilities if the issue is still not fixed on your device, such as:

-• Your Wi-Fi adapter is malfunctioning
+- Your Wi-Fi adapter is malfunctioning

-• Your Wi-Fi adapter is not supported by the current version of the Linux kernel
+- Your Wi-Fi adapter is not supported by the current version of the Linux kernel

-• Your device is experiencing hardware problems
+- Your device is experiencing hardware problems

 In this case, you can always explore the inexpensive option of using an external USB Wi-Fi adapter.
 Most of the newer models are compatible with Linux and work just as well as the internal ones.